gayanadasooriya/Data-Job-Skills-Analysis-/python_project/Readme.md

 # Data Cleaning and EDA

 An initial exploration of the dataset was conducted to locate areas for data cleaning and to get a better understanding the basic structure, patterns and relationships within a dataset.
+This part of the project can be found in the following jupyter notebook: [EDA](job_skills_eda.ipynb)

 The following packages were imported for this step:
 ``` python